OluwaGB/my_git_project/README.md

-some text of tgis read me
+some text of this read me